Damankp/RAG-YouTubeVideo-Summarization-Q-A-Chatbot-LangChain/README.md

 ## 📸 Demo
 [![Demo](assets\demo_gif.gif)]

-Somttimes the gif does not load properly.
+Sometimes the gif does not load properly.
+Check in assets folder.
 ---

 ## ⚡ Installation